netlify/gocommerce-js/README.md

 commerce.setCurrency("USD");
 ```

-You can use Netlify Commerce JS together with [authlify](https://github.com/netlify/authlify) to let users log in and claim view order history.
+You can use Go Commerce JS together with [GoTrue](https://github.com/netlify/gotrue) to let users log in and claim view order history.

 ```js
 authlify.login(email, password).then((user) => {